 M. A. – University of California, Berkeley, 2010

 Professor Hannah Farber specializes in the political economy of colonial North America, the early American republic, and the Atlantic World.
 Her manuscript, Underwriters of the United States, is under contract with the Omohundro Institute of Early American History and Culture.
 It explains how the transnational system of marine insurance, by governing the behavior of American merchants, influenced the establishment and early development of the American republic.

 Additional research interests include early modern globalization and the visual and material culture of ocean commerce.
 Early-stage projects include a cultural history of interest rates and a study of commercial property marks as phenomena with visual, material, and legal aspects.

-Hannah Farber is co-organizer (with Andrew Lipman) of the Columbia University Seminar on Early American History and Culture.
+She is a frequent co-organizer of the Columbia University Seminar on Early American History and Culture.

-[Under Contract:] Underwriters of the United States, Omohundro Institute of Early American History and Culture
+Forthcoming Fall 2021: Underwriters of the United States, Omohundro Institute of Early American History and Culture/UNC Press

 "'Hamilton:' Who Tells Your Story?"
 Public Books, co-author Derek Miller, Feb.
 13. 2019.